Designing a Data Grid System That Actually Works

 For filtering

-Approach #2 - Filters in column headers - Visual clutter, didn't scale with multiple filters.
+Approach #2 - Filters in column headers - Doesn't scale with multiple filters.

 Approach #3 - Dropdown panel - The winner.
 It balanced immediate visibility (you can see active filters) with efficient space usage (the panel only appears when needed), while giving users control over when filters execute.